microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 When an enum array is defined in the settings, it will be interpreted using boolean logic.
 The following scenarios will be invalid using the FlagMapper:
 - `[ "always", "atBottom" ]`
 - `[ "never", "atBottom" ]`

+### Solution 2: `scrollLock` keybinding action

+A `scrollLock` keybinding action would toggle automatically scrolling to new output.

+**NOTE**: This can be easily confused with the <kbd>ScrollLock</kbd> key.
+Researching the use of the <kbd>ScrollLock</kbd> key has shown that programs rarely use this key.
+In most apps, pressing the <kbd>ScrollLock</kbd> key does not actually prevent scrolling the application.
+Additionally, finding a way to bing the `scrollLock` action to the <kbd>ScrollLock</kbd> key would be difficult.
+A physical keyboard may not necessarily have a <kbd>ScrollLock</kbd> key.
+Also, we would have to poll for the internal state of "is the scroll lock key enabled", which may change while the user is not necessarily using Terminal.

+The introduction of a `scrollLock` action would require a visual indicator for the user to know when scrolling has been disabled.
+However, this introduces a number of problems:
+- if the indicator is persistent, it may block the view
+- if the indicator is not persistent, the user may be unaware of being in a state where scrolling doesn't work properly

+**Additionally relevant research**:
+- In Unix consoles, <kbd>ctrl+s</kbd> and <kbd>ctrl+q</kbd> freeze and unfreeze output respectively.
+However, this is a feature that is implemented outside of the scope for Terminal.
+Other shells like PowerShell do not have this feature, for example.
+There, <kbd>ctrl+s</kbd> does a 'Forward Search History' instead.
+- Additionally, there is a <kbd>Pause</kbd> key that pauses the output in the conhost console.
+Pressing any other key will resume scrolling.

 ## Capabilities